TCG Staff Receive Recognition for Third Year in a Row

 Mr. Ibbison leads applications development and database administration at DOJ’s Office of Community Oriented Policing Services (COPS), a grant-making agency whose mission is to distribute funds to advance the practice of community-based policing.
 He has also been instrumental in achieving significant outcomes for COPS.
 For example, the COPS Hiring Recovery Program (CHRP) was provided $600 million through the 2009 Recovery Act.
 Mr. Ibbison led the team that built a new grant application receipt system to process a greater volume of applications than COPS had ever received.
 The system was conceived, built, and delivered on time in 4 weeks to meet the deadline.

 “Brian is the epitome of a rising star,” said TCG President Dan Turner.
 “His team leadership and knowledge of business processes, technology, and user needs combine to achieve breakthrough outcomes for COPS and grantees, and hold replicable lessons for government IT as a whole.”

-TCG is an award-winning small business that specializes in tailored information technology solutions and consulting services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
+TCG is an award-winning small business that specializes in tailored information technology solutions and advisory services with a particular focus on grants management, collaboration platforms, and budget formulation and execution.
 TCG transforms information technology infrastructures and inconsistent processes to integrated environments built on reusable functionality, consistent business processes, and interoperable infrastructures.
 The multiple awards that TCG and its clients have received demonstrate the benefits of using best practices such as CMMI, ITIL, and PMBOK to meet complex technology and management needs.

 TCG’s company goal is to save the US taxpayer $1 billion by 2016.
 So far the company has saved the government in excess of $265 million by automating once-costly processes, using time-saving and money-saving processes in developing code, helping the government restructure its business processes, and paying careful attention to the company’s own expenses on contracts.